How to Say "The cat covers up with a blanket because the path is dark" in Korean | -아/어요 Grammar

 What does "The cat covers up with a blanket because the path is dark" mean in Korean?

-The Korean sentence "고양이는 길이 어두워서 담요를 덮어요." translates to "The cat covers up with a blanket because the path is dark." in English. "고양이는 길이 어두워서 담요를 덮어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "고양이는 길이 어두워서 담요를 덮어요." translates to "The cat covers up with a blanket because the path is dark." in English.
+At the A1-A2 level, "고양이는 길이 어두워서 담요를 덮어요." is an excellent sentence to memorize.
+Every word serves a purpose, and the overall meaning — "the cat covers up with a blanket because the path is dark" — comes through clearly.

 Pronunciation guide: goyangineun gili eoduwoseo damyoreul deopeoyo.